 As I thought, there are literally thousands of articles and tips on How to be a Confident Public Speaker!

-However, in my opinion, what many of them lack is what I believe to be the most important thing you can do for yourself when aiming to become a Confident Public Speaker.
+However, in my opinion, what many of these articles lack is what I believe to be the most important thing you can do for yourself if you want to be a great Public speaker.

 I also write about this is some depth in my book ‘The Confidence Coach’

 You see, it is not necessarily the fear of Public Speaking that frightens the living daylights out of people, it is what they make it mean about them.